 wurm say: The NT does in fact do much in the way of trying to define he general features of god.
 It

-God is Cosmic-Father, Creator, Love, Spirit, and the primal source of all Light and Life.
+covers the basics rather well, I think: God is Cosmic-Father, Creator, Love, Spirit, and the primal source of all Light and Life.
 I see no great contradiction here between the hebrew scriptures and the greek- scriptures.
 The real contradictions arise in earnest only when theology moves away from the broad brush-strokes of biblical language and makes a "project" out of attempting to define *exactly* what god (or the god-head) is in all its glorious theological details.

 .